micolous/android-fourchords/README.md

 # [MIDI Four Chords][0]

-Android app which plays the Four Chords, used in [the I-V-iv-IV progression][1] and [the 50s progression][2], which appears [frequently][3] in [popular music][4].
+Android app which plays the Four Chords, used in [the I-V-vi-IV progression][1] and [the 50s progression][2], which appears [frequently][3] in [popular music][4].

 This project is inspired by [4chord MIDI][5], a hardware device which does the same thing.
 It is